 State why you want to house sit

-Do you want to house sit to save money, explore a location, or to travel longer or more often?
-Are you seeking sits in a particular area to have your own space while visiting family in the region?
-Perhaps you want to travel the world, one house sit at a time?
-Or maybe your circumstances have changed and you need a place to all home for a while?
+Do you want to house sit to save money, explore a location, or travel longer or more often?
+Are you seeking sits in a particular area to have your own space while visiting family or friends in the region?
+Or do you ‘sit’ to enjoy the company of pets?
+Other reasons why people search for houses to sit is to travel the world, one house sit at a time, or to find a place to call home for a while when life’s circumstances change.

 Include photos in your profile.

-Top Tip: “A picture is worth 1,000 words“.
-House sitter profiles should contain photos of them interacting with pets.
+Insider Tip: “A picture is worth 1,000 words“.
+House sitter profiles should contain photos of them with pets.

 House sitters must opt-in to receive Alerts